 We also predicted a gradual drop in first-level resolution (FLR) starting in 2021, along with a steady rise in customer satisfaction as cases are resolved more quickly.
 Until now, FLR has been an important metric – one that was depended on more than others to gauge the success of the service desk.
-As long as the FLR was going up, the service desk was heading in the right direction.
-So what does it mean if FLR is going down?
+If the FLR was going up, the service desk was heading in the right direction.
+So, what does it mean if FLR is going down?

 As self-serve portals and automation make their way into companies, users rely on the service desk less and less frequently.
 This trend is supported by a change in user behavior.
 Millennial customers, for example, often prefer to find their own solutions rather than call the service desk for help.
 Couple this with improved process efficiency at the service desk made possible by robotic process automation (RPA) and improved knowledge bases, and many companies are reporting greater customer satisfaction.

 All of this is good news to be sure – it means more and more service desks are finding success.
 But it also has implications for how we think about and measure success at the service desk going forward.

 Robotic process automation (RPA), chatbots, artificial intelligence (AI), and other rapidly maturing technologies are lowering the number of cases that require service desk attention.
 This is opening the door for forward-thinking managers to embrace automation, trim budgets, and free up resources for other IT projects.
 As companies increasingly adopt automation that can handle more complex tasks at the first level, they are recognizing the need to rebalance their reliance on metrics like FLR, response time, and abandonment rates when evaluating the service desk.